HamWAN/hamwan-portal/README.md

     a.ns.hamwan.net
     b.ns.hamwan.net

-You will then want to add host records with addresses for these nameservers.
+You will then want to add host records with addresses for these nameservers with IP addresses.
+(Portal > Hosts)